 Taste: Juicy raisins.
 Runny honey.
 Toffee apples.
 Cinnamon and ginger.
 Dark chocolate.
 Oak.
 Walnut.
 Tobacco.
 Water calms the spice and creates a more complex, rounded dram.
 I started to find raspberry and cherry notes with some orange zest.

-Value for money: 16 years is a decent age for a single cask.
-I won’t mention where this dram comes from but the Watt’s dropped some subtle hints on their social media accounts if you want to take a look.
+Thoughts: 16 years is a decent age for a single cask.
+I won’t mention where this dram comes from but the Watts dropped some subtle hints on their social media accounts if you want to take a look.
 Suffice to say, there is an official bottling at 18 years of age that will cost around the same as this, but it’s bottled at 43%.
 I know which one I’d rather have in my cabinet.

 Particularly with water added, this is a gem.
 I don’t think you’d categorise it as a full-scale sherry bomb but the wine has certainly taken hold.
 Watt Whisky tends to shy away from overly-active casks (no bad thing) and this is probably about as far towards the cask end of the scale as they’ve gone thus far.
 Crucially, the whisky has managed to retain a certain level of balance.
 Sometimes, this distillery produces whisky that’s a little light-bodied for my tastes but at full cask strength, there are no such issues here.
 A lovely highland malt.